hotosm/.github/profile/README.md

   - A dedicated XLSForm builder interface, with drag-and-drop components, instead of Excel editing.
 - The full repository and issues to work on can be found [here](https://github.com/hotosm/xlsform-builder)

+> [!IMPORTANT]
-> [!IMPORTANT] this project is primarily aimed at frontend developers, skilled using TypeScript to
+> This project is primarily aimed at frontend developers, skilled using TypeScript to
 > create good user interfaces and experiences.

 ### Backend Modules